Writer Profile

 Aki Shidaka

 At the time, the only thing I knew about wine was the difference between "red" and "white."
-However, after I started studying because I was encouraged to obtain a sommelier certification, I became captivated by the depth of wine.
+However, when I started studying after being encouraged to obtain a sommelier certification, I became captivated by the depth of wine.
 I realized that the "fun of systematically accumulating knowledge" I gained while studying law also existed in the world of wine.
 Completely different flavors are born depending on the grape variety, soil, climate, and producer.
-The more I learn about this world, where history, culture, and even law are intertwined in the background, the more endless it seems.
-I want to know more, I want to learn more deeply.
+The more I learn about the world where history, culture, and even laws are intertwined in the background, the more endless it becomes.
+I want to know more; I want to learn more deeply.
 With that thought, I continue to challenge myself with overseas certification exams and competitions.
-Continuous learning is the driving force of my life as a sommelier.
+Continuing to learn is the driving force of my life as a sommelier.

 Then, I received an invitation to become an instructor from a wine school called Académie du Vin.
-My parents expressed concern that it was a subcontracting agreement rather than a full-time position, but I moved forward without hesitation into the work of "conveying the charm of wine."
+My parents expressed concern that it was an outsourcing contract rather than a full-time position, but I moved forward without hesitation into the work of "conveying the charm of wine."

-The "ability to think logically" that I learned at the Juku continues to be a great support in my work as an instructor.
+The "ability to think logically" that I learned at the Juku has been a great support in my work as an instructor.
 People often think of wine as a world of sensibility, but to convey its charm, explanations tailored to the other person's understanding are essential.
-I logically construct how to convey complex things simply and what the students are looking for.
-I feel that the "ability to structure" I honed in the Faculty of Law is truly the pillar that shapes who I am today.
+I logically construct how to convey difficult things simply and what the students are looking for.
+I feel that the "ability to structure" that I honed in the Faculty of Law is truly the pillar that shapes who I am today.

 Looking back, my studies during my student days and the encounters with my mentors and friends are the foundation of my life.
-It is because of that period that I now truly feel the joy of continuous learning.
+It is because of that period that I now truly feel the joy of continuing to learn.